 Maximum Exposure 2016

 Ryerson School of Image Arts’ annual end-of-year exhibition.
 Currently, in its 21st year, this capstone event displays the work of over 150 undergraduate students spanning from Photography and Film.

 Ryerson School of Image Arts: 122 Bond Street Maximum Exposure @ IMA May 2nd to May 8th **Opening Night May 5th, 7pm-10pm**.
 Info – facebook.com/events

 As one of Toronto’s first enclosed malls, the Galleria Shopping Centre has retained much of its original 1970s architecture and interior design.
 Located at Dufferin and Dupont, the mall is a relic in an area experiencing a recent surge of new homeowners, restaurants, and galleries.
 Late last year, the site was slated for redevelopment.
 To mark this transitional moment, the group exhibition Gallery Galleria highlights the mall’s aesthetic qualities and celebrates its role as an informal gathering place for a variety of diverse communities.

-OPENING RECEPTION: Friday, May 13, 6 – 8 PM, centre court Cash bar – beer, wine, and catering by Happy Bakery.
+OPENING RECEPTION: Friday, May 13, 6 – 8 PM, center court Cash bar – beer, wine, and catering by Happy Bakery.
 Info – facebook.com/events